 Diminishing dark circles is much easier than you think!
 I now LOVE and cherish my skin tone.
 I’ve learned to enhance my traditional pale Irish complexion and really only embraced it since I’ve hit my 30s!
 Over the years, I’ve tried and tested many many concealers to hide my dark circles.
 Being of a paler complexion, in Winter, my then very pale Vitamin D lacking skin tone accentuates my dark circles with the backdrop of my dark hair!
-I’ve often been asked when wearing no make (which brings me back to my school days and brainless boys acting smart) ‘are you ok – you look a bit ill’ or ‘you remind me of the girl from The Ring’ (which is no compliment), so I know a thing or two about dark circles and working in makeup means, I also have tried and tested many products to aid with perfect concealing!
+I’ve often been asked when wearing no make if I’m ‘ill’.
+In truth, I rarely wear no makeup.
+Only my family or very close friends have seen me at my palest.
+In fairness, in my little video snippets, I do start without makeup but the lighting dissolves that ‘ill representation’ so my dark circles aren’t quiet as dark through the lens.
+I tend to sport a ‘no makeup, makeup look’ most days which only takes a few small steps, and minutes of my time.
+Over the years I’ve mastered the art of concealing and so I know a thing or two about hiding those darkened bad boys testing many products for near perfect concealing!

-Check out my step-by-step tips on not only concealing your dark circles but brightening and lightening your look all in a few sweeps of a brush!
+Check out my step-by-step tips on not only how to conceal your dark circles but how to brightening and lightening your look with a few sweeps of a brush!

 What you need!